 Pop quiz: do beavers hibernate?
-In today’s post, Natural Heritage Education Specialist Dave Sproule answers common questions about beavers.
+In today’s post, Discovery Specialist Dave Sproule answers common questions about beavers.

 If you’re near water, especially in our northern parks, you might see signs of one of the most important animals in the Ontario landscape, one that molds the landscape to its own needs.

 But in the depths of winter, with much of Ontario frozen and white, what are these aquatic creatures up to?

 Here are answers to some common beaver-themed questions:

 Beavers don’t migrate.
 They stay put in their home pond, stream or lake, swimming under the ice.

 Beavers are active throughout the colder seasons – no long winter’s nap for them!

 In summer, we often see signs of the beaver, such as gnawed trees or bark-bare sticks floating in the water, known as “beaver chew.”
 More obvious evidence is the beaver dam, found along streams and at the edges of ponds, wetlands and lakes.